jceyrac/cv/cv.en.md

 _Paris, France / Apr 2018 - Dec 2019 (1 year 8 months)_

-I managed the API Single Invoice Cover (SIC), the first B2B API in the market allowing Factoring client mainly, to request EH to cover invoices in real-time.
+Managed Single Invoice Cover (SIC), the first B2B API in the market allowing Factoring client mainly, to request EH to cover invoices in real-time.
+I was part of a cross-functional team based in Paris that allowed me to own the product and manage it end to end, with sales teams located globally.

 Main objectives and achievements:

-- Manage the product with a cross functional team
 - Increase revenus thanks to higher volumes of invoices covered but contained loss ratio
 - Strenghen the relationship with the main customer of the API, Cash in Time, a factoring product developed by the bank Crédit Agricole
 - Make changes to the product to open it to new promissing markets (Germany, Belgium, US, Asia)
 - As the first point of contact, manage effeciently the on-boarding of new clients
 - Continuous improvement of the product, such as process automation and the delivery of a client portal to improve the claim and collection process

+The Euler Hermes Digital Agency (EHDA) is a service of Euler Hermes, the french credit insurance leader, that was created to facilitate the creation of new innovative products in relation to credit insurance, the core business of EH.
+It's therefore organised to give as much autonomy as possible to the products managers in order to allow quick iterations.

 |**Methodology**|**Tech environment**|**Tools**|
 |----|----|----|